 Coronavirus (COVID-19) service information

-Due to COVID-19 we are currently experiencing a high demand for products, however deliveries are taking on average 4-5 working days.
+Due to COVID-19 we are currently experiencing a high demand for products, however deliveries are taking up to 5 working days.

 We're working hard to reduce the lead times and we will let you know if your order is delayed.
 Please wait to be updated by email rather than calling our customer services team as we prioritise our most vulnerable patients at this time.